-We will schedule only VIRTUAL interviews for December 2022 and January 2023.
-This decision was made in part because of continued uncertainties regarding variants of COVID-19 and how this could influence travel, but even more so by our commitment to equity.
-Flying around the country to go to interviews is expensive and often physically and emotionally difficult, which may cause qualified applicants to apply to fewer programs.
+We will schedule only VIRTUAL interviews for December and January.
+This decision was initially made because of continued uncertainties regarding variants of COVID-19 and how this could influence travel, and we are continuing this decision because of our commitment to equity.
+Flying around the country to go to interviews is expensive and may be physically and emotionally difficult, which may cause qualified applicants to apply to fewer programs.
 We hope by offering only virtual interviews, we can contribute to a more equitable system.

-Applications may be submitted until November 2, 2022.
+Applications may be submitted until November 2, 2023.
 The top applicants will be invited to a required virtual interview.
 We will not conduct any in-person interviews or visits for the reason explained above.
-These virtual interviews will be scheduled in December 2022 and January 2023.
+These virtual interviews will be scheduled in December and January.